Skip to main content

 note

-We recommend using the Ramp iOS SDK to integrate Ramp into your iOS app natively.
+We recommend using the Ramp Network iOS SDK to integrate Ramp Network into your iOS app natively.
 See its documentation here.

 What do we need to do?

-• compose a URL for the Ramp widget with parameters of your choice
+• compose a URL for the Ramp Network widget with parameters of your choice

 • create a Safari view controller and load the composed URL